Substance Abuse Counselor Ethics, Confidentiality, and Boundaries

 CE Course Description

 It is the responsibility of the addiction professional to safeguard the integrity of the counseling relationship and to ensure that the client is provided with services that are most beneficial.
-This CE course details the guidelines of ethics, confidentiality, and boundaries for substance abuse counselors.
+This CE course details the guidelines of ethics, confidentiality, and boundaries for substance abuse counselors from several resources specific to alcohol and drug counselors.

-Article Author: NAADAC Code of Ethics; American Counseling Association; Electronic Code of Federal Regulations
+Article Resource: NAADAC Code of Ethics, CCBADC, IC&RC, CAADAC, Florida Certification Board, Iowa Certification Board, Electronic Code of Federal Regulations - 42CFR

 Exam writer: Patricia Hocking-Walker, M.S.
 (Psychology)